Testing in Disability Services

 All students are expected to observe the following rules.
 Each student is required to sign a copy of the exam regulations to confirm that they are aware of these regulations and agree to abide by them.
 If you want to see the form to read it ahead of coming in to take an exam follow the ODS Exam Regulations link.

-- Students are expected to schedule exams with the Office of Disability Services.
+- Exams MUST be scheduled at least 2 days before the exam is to be taken.
+FINAL EXAMS MUST BE SCHEDULED BY MONDAY, NOVEMBER 18 AT 5 PM.
+Students are expected to schedule exams with the Office of Disability Services.
 This may be done in person, over the phone, or by email to firstname.lastname@example.org.
-Exams should be scheduled at least 2 days before the exam is to be taken.

 - Students should take the exam at the time the class regularly meets.
 Exceptions may be granted due to time constraints or with written approval from the instructor.

-- Students are expected to remind their instructor to deliver the exam to ODS.
-Pink exam reminder forms are available at the front desk of the ODS.
+- Students are expected to remind their instructors to deliver the exams to the ODS.

-- Predetermined time accommodations will be strictly enforced due to limited exam taking space.
+- Predetermined time accommodations will be strictly enforced.
 Students will be informed of their end time when they begin the exam.

-- All personal items (book bags, purses, jackets, etc.) will be secured away from the test taker for the duration of the exam.
+- All personal items (book bags, purses, jackets, etc.) will be secured away from the test taker.

 - Cell phone use is strictly prohibited.
-Cell phones must be placed with the student's personal items for the duration of the exam.
+Cell phones must be placed with the studentís personal items.
 NO EXCEPTIONS.

 - All exams are closed book, closed note, unless otherwise specified.
 Any special exam instructions (including open book/note allowance, computer/internet needs, etc.) must be provided in writing by the instructor issuing the exam.

 - Food is not permitted during exams.
-Students may bring something to drink with them.
 Disability-related exceptions should be approved in advance.

 - Students are expected to use the restroom before the exam begins.
-Restroom breaks will be limited unless there is a documented health condition that impacts this need.
+Restroom breaks will be limited unless there is a documented health condition.